Azure/azure-quickstart-templates/rds-update-certificate/README.md

 	Set-AzureRmKeyVaultAccessPolicy -vaultname $vaultName -serviceprincipalname $sp.ServicePrincipalName -permissionstosecrets list,get
 	```

-	You will need 1) application id ($app.ApplicationId), and 2) the password used abouve as parameters to the Template.
+	You will need 1) application id ($app.ApplicationId), and 2) the password from above as parameters to the Template.
 	You will also need your tenant Id, to get tenant Id run the following powershell:
 	```
-	$tenantId = (get-azurermsubscription).TenantId | select -Unique
+	$tenantId = (Get-AzureRmSubscription).TenantId | select -Unique
 	```

 ## The Template